kwu-work/dff-cordova-plugin-honeywell/docs/DEVELOPMENTHINTS.md

 The Python script `check_plugin.py` can be used to speed up development.
 The script is located in Demo App root directory.

 The script performs the following tasks for the honeywell plugin project:
-1. Extract the action from all files unter `/actions/`.
+1. Extract the action from all files under `/actions/`.
 2. Basic checking for correct naming scheme of `ACTION_NAME`.
 A valid `ACTION_NAME` is
 	```
 	public static final String ACTION_NAME = "nameOfTheAction";